rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 7. **RL for LLMs** applies these techniques—particularly PPO—to align large language models with human preferences through RLHF, representing one of the most impactful real-world applications of deep RL to date.
 8. **Direct Preference Optimization (DPO)** simplifies RLHF by exploiting a closed-form solution for KL-regularized RL, converting the alignment problem into supervised learning and eliminating the need for reward models, value networks, and online sampling.
 9. **Chain-of-Thought (CoT) reasoning** enables LLMs to "think step by step," dramatically improving performance on reasoning tasks and forming the basis of test-time scaling in modern reasoning models.
+10. **RLVR and GRPO** demonstrate that for domains with verifiable rewards (coding, math, science), RL can train reasoning capabilities without learned reward models or value networks, and remarkably, sophisticated reasoning behaviors such as self-correction and back-tracking **emerge** from pure RL optimization.

 The key takeaways for business researchers are:
 - **The deadly triad** (bootstrapping + function approximation + off-policy learning) is a fundamental source of instability.
 DQN addresses it through engineering innovations (experience replay and fixed targets) rather than theoretical fixes.